callhenk/henk-main-page/README.md

-# Henk - AI-Powered Voice Fundraising Platform
+# Henk - AI Voice Agent for Charities

-**Henk** is an AI‑powered voice fundraising platform that enables charities to engage donors through natural phone conversations at scale.
-By combining synthetic speech, CRM integration, and compliance‑centric design, Henk reduces operational costs while improving donor experience and conversion rates.
+**Henk** is an AI voice agent that automates stewardship and fundraising calls for charities.
+By combining natural conversations, CRM integration, and compliance‑centric design, Henk reduces operational costs while improving donor engagement and conversion rates.

 ## 🚀 Core Benefits